 raco distribute greetings hello.exe goodbye.exe

 creates a directory "greetings" (if the directory doesn’t exist already), and it copies the executables "hello.exe" and "goodbye.exe" into "greetings".
 It also creates a "lib" sub-directory in "greetings" to contain DLLs, and it adjusts the copied "hello.exe" and "goodbye.exe" to use the DLLs in "lib".

 The layout of files within a distribution directory is platform-specific:

-Under Windows, executables are put directly into the distribution directory, and DLLs and other run-time files go into a "lib" sub-directory.
+On Windows, executables are put directly into the distribution directory, and DLLs and other run-time files go into a "lib" sub-directory.

-Under Mac OS X, GUI executables go into the distribution directory, other executables go into a "bin" subdirectory, and frameworks (i.e., shared libraries) go into a "lib" sub-directory along with other run-time files.
+On Mac OS X, GUI executables go into the distribution directory, other executables go into a "bin" subdirectory, and frameworks (i.e., shared libraries) go into a "lib" sub-directory along with other run-time files.
 As a special case, if the distribution has a single --gui-exe executable, then the "lib" directory is hidden inside the application bundle.

-Under Unix, executables go into a "bin" subdirectory, shared libraries (if any) go into a "lib" subdirectory along with other run-time files, and wrapped executables are placed into a "lib/plt" subdirectory with version-specific names.
+On Unix, executables go into a "bin" subdirectory, shared libraries (if any) go into a "lib" subdirectory along with other run-time files, and wrapped executables are placed into a "lib/plt" subdirectory with version-specific names.
 This layout is consistent with Unix installation conventions; the version-specific names for shared libraries and wrapped executables means that distributions can be safely unpacked into a standard place on target machines without colliding with an existing Racket installation or other executables created by raco exe.